Anthony-Rondina/ChooseYourOwnAdventureGame/README.md

 Techincal Challenges:
 1. Relating data such as cards, clues and users.
-2. Animations
+2. Comments and linking them to users.
+3. Animations.
-3. User Authentication
+4. User Authentication.

 Technologies Used: